 The SLP is initiated with the agreement of the student.
-If a student refuses an SLP, the CPC must arrange a meeting with the student, preceptor, CPC and LL. to discuss the matter.
+If a student refuses an SLP, the CPC must arrange a meeting with the student, preceptor, CPC, and LL.
 This can be done at mid interview or as an additional interview.
 Here the student's reasons for refusing an SLP must be documented as well as advice given and signed by all present.
-The student is made aware of the implications of this i.e. they may not achieve Pass and Progression requirements for their clinical module.
+The student is made aware of the implications of this i.e., they may not achieve Pass and Progression requirements for their clinical module.